dtonhofer/prolog_notes/swi_prolog_string_modes.md

 # SWI Prolog strings modes: How is something enclosed by double quotes `"` interpreted?

-(This page is also reachable via http://bit.ly/2TtLV0H_prolog)
+- This page is also reachable via http://bit.ly/2TtLV0H_prolog

+## Intro

 This is an SWI-Prolog specific extension to ISO-conforming Prolog: